Jahsaves000/vcs50-lecture-6/README.md

 // in order to repetively repeat hello world using a for loop in python for i in range(50):
     print("hello, world")
+//how to import entire library
+    import cs50

+// how to import specific functions
+    from cs50 import get_string, get_float, ect.